 The Macromolecular Crystallography Group at the Stanford Synchrotron Radiation Lightsource operates and develops beamlines providing state of the art macromolecular crystallography facilities and support for visiting researchers.
 Of the beamlines currently operational BL12-1 and BL12-2, with an undulator source, are optimized for microfocus applications, but can also be used for conventional experiments (MAD, screening, etc.), while BL9-2 and BL14-1 are designed for MAD experiments.
 Researchers from universities, industry, and government laboratories around the world can gain access to the beamline facilities by submitting a research proposal.

-The course RapiData 2024 on Data Collection and Structure Solving will take place from April 29 to May 4, 2024 and we are back in-person!
-See the course
+The course RapiData 2025 on Data Collection and Structure Solving will take place from May 5 to May 10, 2025.
+See the course announcement for more information.
+Application deadline: January 31, 2025.

 For more news, updates on beamline facilities and other user information are posted here.